DG CREATIVE WELLBEING PROJECT

 The project marked a significant step forward for creative wellbeing in D&G, with key strategic and delivery partnerships formed as a result.
 Through these new relationships, we accessed target participant groups – allowing us to pin-point needs, understand barriers and inequalities, and create responsive programmes of activities.

-OutPost Arts have formed an important partnership with NHS D&G, coordinating an embedded Art in Healthcare programme across various healthcare sites supported by D&G Health Board Endowment Fund.
+Through the project, OutPost Arts have formed an important partnership with NHS D&G, coordinating an embedded Art in Healthcare programme across various healthcare sites supported by D&G Health Board Endowment Fund.
 A regional cross-sector Creative Wellbeing Network has also been established – creating an accessible platform to share and discuss creative wellbeing themes, nurture collaboration, and amplify art and culture’s important connection to health and wellbeing in our region.

 The project marked a significant step forward for creative wellbeing in D&G, with key strategic and delivery partnerships formed as a result.
 Through these new relationships, we accessed target participant groups – allowing us to pin-point needs, understand barriers and inequalities, and create responsive programmes of activities.

-OutPost Arts have formed an important partnership with NHS D&G, coordinating an embedded Art in Healthcare programme across various healthcare sites supported by D&G Health Board Endowment Fund.
+Through the project, OutPost Arts have formed an important partnership with NHS D&G, coordinating an embedded Art in Healthcare programme across various healthcare sites supported by D&G Health Board Endowment Fund.
 A regional cross-sector Creative Wellbeing Network has also been established – creating an accessible platform to share and discuss creative wellbeing themes, nurture collaboration, and amplify art and culture’s important connection to health and wellbeing in our region.

 At a glance, DG Creative Wellbeing -